 Accepted students will complete more than 1300 hours of direct patient care.
 After students have successfully completed two academic years and have been selected for one of the clinical slots, the radiation therapy program will last for two full academic years (21 months), including an unpaid 40 hour per week summer practicum between the first and second clinical year.
 Graduates of the program may seek employment right after graduation and will be eligible to apply to sit for the ARRT Registry Exam.

-The application period for fall 2016 has now ended.
+The application details will be made available by early 2017.
+Please check back for more information.
 Please contact Jessica Mak, Program Director, with any questions regarding admission or application to the program.